-As described in the 2013 SEIS, horizontal alignment improvements were proposed to improve the site distance along the existing road, specifically within the Castle Plumbing Parcel just south of the proposed building.
-The horizontal alignment of the roadway is proposed to be straightened starting at approximate station $\pm 8+00$, and running north through the Castle Property to station $\pm 11+60$.
+As described in the 2013 SEIS, horizontal alignment improvements were proposed to improve the site distance along the existing road, specifically within the Castle Plumbing Property just south of the proposed building.

+As described above in Section PD.3.2.1 and as shown on the Current Site Plans, the horizontal alignment of the roadway is proposed to be straightened starting at approximate station $\pm 8+00$, and running north through the Castle Property to station $\pm 11+60$.
 This requires an excavation within the adjacent Tax Lot 5, also owned by the Applicant and otherwise known as the Plateau parcel.
 Currently, the easterly edge of the roadway in this location is confined in part by a rock face ranging up to 40 feet in height.

-The improved Road alignment in this location is shifted approximately 30 feet to the east into the rock face.
+The improved Road alignment in this location is shifted approximately 8 to 30 feet to the east into the rock face.
 The Plan discussed in the 2013 SEIS included the grading of a 2:1 slope to meet existing grade, resulting in approximately 13,300 cubic feet of cut material, disturbing an area of approximately 27,000 square feet.

-Upon further study, the cut section is generally within the existing area of rock ledge and the plan has been modified to reflect the area to be excavated as a rock slope at 5:1 slope (5 feet vertical rise: 1 feet horizontal distance).
-This would result in a total of approximately 3,830 cubic feet of cut material, and disturb an area of approximately 9,000 square feet.
+Upon further study by the Applicant, and as also described above in Section PD.3.2.1, the cut section is generally within the existing area of rock ledge and the plan has been modified to reflect the Applicant's and Planning Board's preferred alternative for the area to be excavated as a rock slope at an approximately 5:1 slope (5 feet vertical rise: 1 feet horizontal distance) (the exact final slope would be determined in consultation with the Village based on field conditions).
+This rock cut alternative would result in a total of approximately 3,830 cubic feet of cut material, and disturb an area of approximately 9,000 square feet.
 No blasting would occur.
 Chipping with a hydraulic hammer or similar tool will be utilized.
 Rock slope stabilization methods such as rock pinning are available, if necessary, to reinforce the rock slope to prevent over excavation and minimize disturbance.